Mental health issues are treatable

-Around 65% of people experiencing symptoms of a mental illness don’t seek help from health services.
+Around 65% of people experiencing symptoms of a mental health issue don’t seek help from health services.
 About 40% of women get help, but for men it’s fewer than 30%.

-You can’t just ‘snap out of’ mental illness
+You can’t just ‘snap out of’ a mental health issue

-Mental illness responds to treatment and support, not orders and judgement.
+Mental health issues respond to treatment and support, not orders and judgement.
 People with depression can’t just ‘cheer up’.
 People with anxiety can’t just ‘calm down’.
 People experiencing delusions can’t just ‘come to their senses’ and people with OCD can’t just ‘give it a rest’.
-If you wouldn’t say it to someone with a broken leg, don’t say it to someone with a mental illness.
+A good rule is to ask yourself if you would say it to a person who had a broken leg.
+If you wouldn't then it would probably be hurtful to someone with mental health issues.

 Related: the SANE guide to stigma